ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Work on relationships with other devs who you interface with
 * NO ABSOLUTE POSITIONING.
 You're fired.
 * jQuery, WebGL, Canvas slow or non-functional on a lot of devices
+* Android shipments have passed iOS shipments.
+For maximum availability, support Android, not just iOS.
+* Minimize technical risk.
+Use stable bits of html5.
+Consider that technologies may be alienating consumers.